lui-dias/Amsync/docs/docs.md

 We can also send **gifs** and **audios** (videos I haven't implemented yet).
 But how about sending everything together?
 \
 \
-**OBS:** The audios can have a maximum of 3 minutes, it is the limit of the amino
+**NOTE:** The audios can have a maximum of 3 minutes, it is the limit of the amino
 \
-**OBS:** The gif didn't appear because I used the amino web, and it doesn't show gif apparently, but the gif was sent
+**NOTE:** The gif didn't appear because I used the amino web, and it doesn't show gif apparently, but the gif was sent

 ![](gifs/send-files.gif)
 ```py